NowickiLab/NowickiLab.github.io/database/projects/Pyrus-calleryana-SFRA-2019.md

 startDate: 2020-01-01
 endDate: 2020-06-30
 agency: 'University of Tennesee'
-summary: In this endeavor, Shiwani (MS student) is evaluating species diversity using *de novo* gSSRs.
-We accrued samples of non-cultivated *P. calleryana* from Asia.
+summary: In this endeavor, Shiwani (MS student) is evaluating species diversity using <em>de novo</em> gSSRs.
+We accrued samples of non-cultivated <em>P.&nbsp;calleryana</em> from Asia.
 Molecular markers will be tested for cross-amplification to related species as well.
 tags: ['SFRA2019', 'Shiwani Sapkota', 'callery', 'gSSR', 'SFRA']
 ---